 What are the mindsets influencing consumer behavior in Japan that everyone ought to know about?
-When your Japanese customers encounter your product or service, what goes through their minds?
+When Japanese consumers encounter your product or service, what goes through their minds?

 We know one thing for sure: Japanese households' financial assets hit a record high of 1,901 trillion yen in 2020.
 And Japan has held top spots on global savings lists for many years.

-If there's a key to unlocking Japan's penny-pinching tendencies, what is it?
+If there's a key to the Japanese market and unlocking Japan's penny-pinching tendencies, what is it?

 Mindset 1: Saving is a necessity